 Culture shock

 learning a new culture is a great experience, but it will take time to become accustomed to your new surroundings.
-Every culture has its own belief system, values, and attitudes.
-You are going to have to accept this, as people won’t necessarily bend to your western lifestyle.
+Every culture has its belief system, values, and attitudes.
+You will have to accept this, as people may not necessarily adapt to your Western lifestyle.
 By entering another country, you need to be prepared to change aspects of your life that have been comfortable for you in the past.
-You should also be aware of countries with strict laws, as what is acceptable behavior in your own country, maybe severely frowned upon somewhere else.
-The clue here is to do your research.
+You should also be aware of countries with strict laws, as what is considered acceptable behavior in your own country may be severely frowned upon elsewhere.
+The key here is to conduct thorough research.
 Entering a country blindly and with ignorance is not going to serve you well.

 Communication barrier

-It isn’t easy to learn a new language, so if you struggle to know the lingo, you are going to have major difficulties with communication.
-Over time, and with a lot of effort on your part, this will get easier.
-However, if learning a new language is a struggle for you, it will make your day-to-day life in another country very difficult, both in and out of work.
+It isn’t easy to learn a new language, so if you struggle to understand the local language, you will have significant difficulties with communication.
+Over time, with considerable effort on your part, this will become easier.
+However, if learning a new language is a struggle for you, it will make your day-to-day life in another country challenging, both at work and outside of it.

 Financial problems

-For starters, you should have some money saved up before you move abroad.
-Even if you already have a job lined up, you are still going to need to find somewhere to live.
-There is also no guarantee that the job will pay more than your current salary, so you really should check those exchange rates first.
-You may also have to start lower down the career ladder, no matter your professional standing back home, so be prepared to prove yourself to your new employers.
+To start, it’s advisable to have some savings set aside before moving abroad.
+Even if you already have a job lined up, you will still need to find somewhere to live.
+There is also no guarantee that the job will pay more than your current

 Personal safety

 Not all countries are safe to live in, on a small and global scale.
 For starters, unless your career dictates it, you probably shouldn’t move to a country that is stricken by war and violence.
 Then consider your position in a new land.
 You will be unfamiliar with the location at first, and you will stand out like a sore thumb to anybody interested in fleecing a newcomer.
-We recommend you read these safety tips before you head out on your journey, as it is better to be safe than sorry.
+We recommend reading these safety tips before you head out on your journey, as it’s better to be safe than sorry.

 Decision time

-So, we hope we have given you enough information to help you make the right decision.
-Moving and working abroad is not something to be taken lightly, and you should think carefully before uprooting your life completely and heading off to a new country, climate, and culture.
-Remember too, that there are people who love you.
 They also need to be prepared for your possible move, and you should consider whether you are willing to leave them behind.
-However, those who do care for you should also support you in your decision, and working abroad, even for a short term, maybe a fantastic opportunity for you.
+However, those who care for you should also support your decision, and working abroad, even for a short term, may be a fantastic opportunity for you.
 Ultimately, this is your life, and we wish you every success in whatever you decide to do.